 Children Missing Education (CME) - Children and young people miss education either because they do not have a school place, or they are having some other difficulties in attending school.
 Children can go missing when they disengage with the education system and there is no systematic process in place to identify them and ensure that they reengage with appropriate provision.
 This makes them vulnerable and more likely to be at risk of neglect or abuse or abusing others.

 Further guidance can be found in the Children Missing from Education procedure.
-See Children Missing from Education Authorities (2016).
+See Children Missing Education: Statutory Guidance for Local Authorities (2016).

 Scope